Opportunities for qualified high school juniors and seniors to earn college credit.

 Join Our Accomplished Community

-UHC graduates distinguish themselves in fields such as Education, Nursing, Business, and Allied Health.
+UHC graduates distinguish themselves in fields such as Education, Nursing, Business, and Health Sciences.
 Our graduates move on to graduate programs in fields such as Counseling and professional programs in medicine, dentistry, physical therapy, and law.
 As a university that serves primarily local students, the majority of our alumni live, work, and thrive in the New Orleans area.

 Qualifying For Dual Enrollment